cube3power/atsd/api/data/series/group.md

 The group process is implemented as follows:

 1. Load detailed data within the specified `startDate` and `endDate` for each series separately. `startDate` is inclusive and `endDate` is exclusive.
-2. Group multiple series:
-  - If `period` is specified in the query:
-<br> Split each series' `time:value` array into periods based on the `period`  parameter.
+1. a.
+Group multiple series if `period` is specified in the query.<br>Split each series' `time:value` array into periods based on the `period`  parameter.
 Discard periods with start time earlier than `startDate` or greater than `endDate`.
 Group multiple series samples within the same period.
 Timestamp of a group equals to the period start time.
-  - If `period` is not specified:
-Multiple series samples are grouped at all unique timestamps in the input series.
-Each group has an ordered list of pairs: [timestamp | samples of several series with given timestamp].
+1. b.
+Group multiple series if `period` is not specified.<br> Multiple series samples are grouped at all unique timestamps in the input series.
+Each group has an ordered list of pairs: `[timestamp | samples of several series with given timestamp]`.
-3. Interpolate grouped series according to the `interpolate` field.
+1. Interpolate grouped series according to the `interpolate` field.
-4. Truncate grouped series if `truncate` field is `true`.
+1. Truncate grouped series if `truncate` field is `true`.
-5. Apply [statistical function](../../../api/data/aggregation.md) to values in each group and return a `time:value` array, where time is the period start time and value is the result of the statistical function.
+1. Apply [statistical function](../../../api/data/aggregation.md) to values in each group and return a `time:value` array, where time is the period start time and value is the result of the statistical function.

 | **Parameter** | **Type** | **Description**  |
 |:---|:---|:---|